issa-project/issa-pipeline/doc/data-modeling.md

   issapr:hasBody         <http://data-issa.cirad.fr/document/543654#body_text> .
 ```

+## Additional authorship metadata retrieved from OpenAlex

+By default, ISSA only retrieves the non-ordered list of authors of each document, and each author only consists of a string literal.

+To compensate for this issue, we download from OpenAlex additional metadata that are not available through the APIs of Agritrop and HAL.
+These are:
+  * ordered list of authors for each document
+  * authors ORCID,
+  * authors ordered list of institutions,
+  * intitutions name and ROR id.

+The RDF model to represent these metadata is described along with the [SPARQL micro-service](../environment/sparql-micro-services/openalex/getAuthorshipsByDoi) that retrieves them.

 ## Thematic descriptors

 The thematic descriptors are concepts characterizing a document as a whole.
 They are described as **annotations** using the **[Web Annotations Vocabulary](https://www.w3.org/TR/annotation-vocab/)**.